Jason10897/IBM-Data-Science-Capstone-Coursera/README.md

 <br>01.
 Final Assignment - Introduction, Business Problem.pdf
 <br> - Contains a summary about the selected Capstone Project problem statement.
 <br>02.
 Final Assignment - Data.pdf
-<br> - Contains a summary about the data for the Capstone Projec.
+<br> - Contains a summary about the data for the Capstone Project.

 Note: GitHub may not be able to render a Jupyter Notebook in one go, so kindly reload it a few times to view the Notebook, if it does not load the first time around.